The world has changed and so have your customers:

 Here’s a three-part framework to future-proof your business—so that no matter what happens, you can quickly respond to the needs of your customers:

-Your customers aren’t going to regularly email or tweet you to share why they’ve chosen to buy (or not buy), so creating a system for understanding will pay dividends into the future.
+Your customers aren’t going to regularly email or tweet you to share why they’ve chosen to buy (or not buy), so creating a system for understanding will pay dividends in the future.

 Moving forward with a customer-first approach